Functional Architecture

 ### 1. Introduction

-The OpenCRVS **functional architecture** provides a generic model for understanding how the application works, so that it can be configured to support the specific civil registration needs of any country.
+The OpenCRVS **functional architecture** is a generic, country-agnostic model of how the application works.
+It describes the system in terms of its **functional building blocks** rather than its infrastructure, so that the same core product can be configured to meet the specific civil registration needs of any country.

 * Defines the **core concepts and vocabulary** used throughout the documentation.

-* Describes the main **functional modules** (Events, Records, Workflows, Access, Aggregate Data, Interoperability).
+* Describes the main **functional modules** — Events, Workflows, Records, Search, Access, Aggregate Data, Interoperability, and Legacy Data.

-* Summarises the **record lifecycle** from notification to certification.
+* Summarises the **record lifecycle**, from notification through to certification and beyond.

 * Clarifies the boundary between **configuration** and **customisation**.